Straddle and Paddle, Minnesota

 Share Facebook 0 Twitter Pinterest

 The northern portion of the route skirts the famed Boundary Waters Canoe Area Wilderness and includes a stop at Sawbill Outfitters.
 From Sawbill, you can opt to paddle an inexpensive canoe rental with a freely available permit, accessing one of the best short loops in the Boundary Waters.
-In three hours or less you can experience all the best the Boundary Waters has to offer.
+In four hours you can experience all the best the Boundary Waters has to offer.
 Bald eagles, moose, loons, pristine lakes, a wind-y river, and a cliff-side lunch stop.

-• Straddle and Paddle, Bikepacking Minnesota
+• Straddle and Paddle, Minnesota Bikepacking Route

-• Straddle and Paddle, Bikepacking Minnesota
+• Straddle and Paddle, Minnesota Bikepacking Route

-• Straddle and Paddle, Bikepacking Minnesota
+• Straddle and Paddle, Minnesota Bikepacking Route

 Minnesota is the land of 10,000 lakes and some of the most pristine and fishable are on this route.
-The forest holds many surprises, including waterfalls, hidden inns, classic outfitters, the highest point in Minnesota, and an abandoned Civilian Conservation Corps camp.
+The forest holds many surprises, including waterfalls, hidden inns, the highest point in Minnesota, and an abandoned Civilian Conservation Corps camp.
 It’s a comfortable drive from the Twin Cities getting you up and into the woods in one day.
-Celebrate the end of the ride at any of several great breweries on the Superior shore, enjoy the World’s Best Donuts (seriously) and know that any one of several local bike shops in the region can support your adventure.
-If you’re hungry for singletrack – you can always check out one of two great single track trail systems along the route.
+Celebrate the end of the ride at any of several great breweries on the Superior shore, enjoy the World’s Best Donuts (seriously) and know that any one of several local bike and outfitting shops in the region can support your adventure.

 Submit Route Alert